Mnuchin: Virus aid package soon, $1,200 checks by August

 “The president has been very clear.
 He wants to make sure that the American people have what they need during this unprecedented time,” Meadows said, “to make sure not only the money is there but the programs.”

 The expiration of the $600 weekly jobless benefits boost had been propelling the Republicans to act.
 Democrats already approved their sweeping $3 trillion plan from Pelosi two months ago.
-But with millions of Americans about to be suddenly cut off from the aid starting next Saturday, they were bracing to prevent social and economic fallout.
+But with millions of Americans about to be suddenly cut off from the aid starting Saturday, they were bracing to prevent social and economic fallout.

 The White House floated plans to cut the additional aid back to $100 a week, while Senate Republicans preferred $200, with general agreement about phasing out the flat boost in favor of one that ensures no more than 70% of an employee’s previous pay.